pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Businesses that have reached their growth potential within our ecosystem

 **Example Scenario:**
 An HVAC OpCo we acquired 5 years ago has grown from $2M to $6M in revenue.
 We've implemented the SuiteDash BOS, standardized operations, and built a strong management team.
 A regional competitor with $50M in revenue is seeking to expand into our market.
-They offer 6.5x EBITDA ($3.9M EBITDA Ã— 6.5 = $25.35M) with 90% cash at close.
+They offer 6.5x EBITDA ($3.9M EBITDA × 6.5 = $25.35M) with 90% cash at close.
 This provides capital to acquire three new businesses.

 **Implementation Checklist:**
 - [ ] Identify potential strategic acquirers in the industry